foxcjmu/goDataStructures/README.md

 # goDataStructures

-Code to accompany the book Go Data Structures and Algorithms.
+Code to accompany the book Go Data Structures and Algorithms by Christopher Fox, Bookboon, 2017.

 This code has been tested under Go version 1.8.3 on Mac OSX.